beumsk/rpg/README.md

   - (air < fire < water < earth )
   - pick 1 element and fight until the end?
     - offer to change element at lvlup/mapup?
-  - OR master 4 elements through game
+  - OR start with one element and master 4 elements through game
+    - quests OR maps to master new element
+    - defeat boss at the end
+- Logo from 4 elements? && text logo T🔥r💧v🍃

 ## Game Design (GD)

 - pokemon-rpg like, walking around and fighting enemies
 - one map after the other
-  - get enough xp and choose when to reach next map
+  - get enough xp, lvl up and choose when to reach next map
+  - get rewards (more stats, stuff, attacks, items? )
   - no way back!
 - lvl x gives acces to map x
-- lvlup system:
-  - enough xp > lvlup > access to next map + rewards (more stats, stuff, attacks, items? )
 - add a score screen at the game over

 ## Todo

+- add shop (in menu) => items, attacks?, stuff? (pay with gold)

 > first release

-- add shop
 - adapt enemies to theme avatar
 - create element logic (water > fire etc.)
-- review infoEl (queue logic cfr fight)
 - add maps, enemies, attacks, items, stuff

+- map transition
-- map transition => show clearly map lvl switch && add randomnes in rewards? (attacks, items, stuff, gold)
+  - add randomnes in rewards? (attacks, items, stuff, gold)
+  - offer option to pick between average reward (5) or random (1-10)
+- randomize the chests

 - how to heal? => tarvern? pay? newMap?

 > 0.0.X

-- handle how is the game saved, laoded and reset
+- handle how is the game saved, laoded
+  - start > new/load > world
+- new > ask name > intro (dialog screen??) > world

 - menu improve
   - options: (sound, save, load)
 - fight system: state icons